GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/faq/index.md

 fetch the values for those keys, and then makes those values available to the `generate_bid()` function.
 The advertiser (ad buyer) can store additional metadata, along with the interest group, to improve on-device bidding.

-### How to use Topics in FLEDGE?

-Observed Topics can be embedded in FLEDGE `interestGroups` and be used as an input into bidding logic when the auction is run later.
-In FLEDGE API, the interestGroup has a parameter `userBiddingSignals`, which is storage of additional metadata that the owner can use during on-device bidding.
+### Can the Topics API be used with the FLEDGE API?

+An observed topic for the current user, provided by the Topics API, could be embedded when the FLEDGE API is used to make a request to the user's browser to add membership of an interest group.
+This topic could then be used as an input for bidding logic when an auction is run.
+The interest group configuration object passed to the FLEDGE API's `navigator.joinAdInterestGroup()` method includes a `userBiddingSignals` property, which can be used for storage of additional metadata for use during on-device bidding.
+This could include topics data for the current user.

 ## Attribution Reporting